Puzur-Inshushinak at Susa

 Sb numbers relate to the numbers of the steps in the Musée du Louvre

 Beatrice André and Mirjo Salvini (referenced below, at pp. 62-4) discussed three limestone slabs from Susa in the Musée du Louvre (F (Sb.
 155); G (Sb.
 139); and H (Sb.
-140A)), each of which carries a Linear Elamite inscription on one of its four longer faces.
+140A)), each of which carries a LE inscription on one of its four longer faces.
 At their time of writing (1989), it was not possible to decipher these inscriptions.
-However, François Desset et. al. (referenced below, in the Appendix at at pp. 55-7) returned to them in the light of the recent advances discussed above.
+However, as noted above, François Desset et. al. (referenced below, 2022, in the Appendix at pp. 55-7) returned to them in the light of the recent advances discussed above.
 They observed (at p.
 55) that:

 -